-Targeted treatment on the basis of genetic mapping can reduce the cost of care with more informed treatment decisions and has a greater chance of being effective.
+Targeted treatment on the basis of genetic mapping can reduce the cost of care with more informed treatment decisions and a greater chance of being effective.
 The cost will be potentially lower with the focus on preventive care rather than treatment of disease.

 4. Population Health:

-Studying genetic pattern in a population as a whole, and as sections can help in identifying causes for particular diseases and develop the treatment.
+Studying genetic patterns in a population as a whole, and as sections can help in identifying causes for particular diseases and develop the treatment.
 Genetic study of sections of a population can predict a likelihood of diseases and early detection.

 But, the skeptics who are not convinced with this plan point out that it has the following drawbacks.

 Precision medicine has the potential to deeply impact healthcare, but for that, it requires massive infrastructure investments and time to implement.
 To implement precision medicine, fundamental changes must be made to infrastructure and mechanism of data collection, storage, and sharing.
 The federal fund earmarked for the development of precision medicine will not cover the requirement and the question of who will have to spend the rest of the fund (state or federal government, providers/patients or payers) is unclear.